Gresham Attorneys Specializing in Restraining Orders

 A restraining order is a protective order issued by a judge in cases where domestic violence has occurred.
 These orders are put into place under the Family Abuse Protection Act (FAPA) to protect alleged victims from further violence or threat of violence.
 If you need a restraining order, visit our Domestic Violence page.
 Ms. Hedman specializes in helping victims of domestic violence but also defends persons against frivolous restraining orders.
 If you have been served such an order and wish to fight it, you need to contact our firm as soon as possible.
 You have only a limited amount of time to defend yourself and contest the order.

-Request a consultation with our Gresham restraining orders lawyer at (503) 506-7887 or by contacting us online.
+Request a consultation with our Gresham restraining orders lawyers at (503) 506-7887 or by contacting us online.